 Public space for public good

-We are working with Urban Pollinators and the Centre for Regional Economic and Social Research at Sheffield Hallam University to conduct an evidence review of the health benefits of public spaces on behalf of The Health Foundation, based on the experiences of community members and practitioners, as well as academic literature.
+We are working with Urban Pollinators and the Centre for Regional Economic and Social Research at Sheffield Hallam University to conduct an evidence review of the health benefits of public spaces (including the effects of COVID-19) on behalf of The Health Foundation, based on the experiences of community members and practitioners, as well as academic literature.

 In 2019, we worked with colleagues in the New Economics Foundation, Who Owns England?, and CPRE to investigate the recent decline of local authority owned farmland known as County Farms, and lay out recommendations for their rejuvenation in light of the climate and ecological emergencies.
 This year, we are delving further into the issues raised by the first report and Shared Assets will be helping develop a compelling new vision, and potential models for, County Farms, which take into account their support needs and opportunities for them to deliver wider public benefit